Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Bourne

-Protecting pollinators is a key component of Bourne’s horticultural strategy.
-Incorporate native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to support diverse pollinator populations.
-Avoid pesticide applications during bloom periods and do not use neonicotinoids.
-Create habitats with a range of bloom times and include larval host plants; avoid double-petal cultivars, which offer less pollen.
-Collaborate with the Massachusetts Audubon Society (https://www.massaudubon.org/) and local pollinator initiatives to enhance habitat connectivity and ecological health.
+Protecting pollinators is a key component of Bourne’s horticultural excellence.
+Incorporate native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval habitat.
+Design gardens for diverse bloom periods and avoid double-petal cultivars, which offer less pollen.
+Do not apply pesticides during bloom, and avoid neonicotinoids entirely.
+Collaborate with organizations like Massachusetts Audubon Society and local pollinator initiatives to enhance habitat connectivity and biodiversity throughout the community.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Bourne

-The first 3–4 weeks after planting require intensive care, including daily monitoring for water needs and pest issues.
-Integrated Pest Management (IPM) should follow a hierarchy: cultural practices (mulching, proper spacing), mechanical controls (handpicking pests), biological controls (introducing beneficial insects), and chemical controls as a last resort.
-Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
-For diagnostics, consult the UMass Extension Plant Diagnostic Lab (https://extension.umass.edu/).
-Regular maintenance includes deadheading, dividing perennials every 3–5 years, fall cutback, and spring cleanup.
+• Chemical: use only as a last resort Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
+Utilize the UMass Extension Plant Diagnostic Lab for diagnostics.
+Regularly deadhead, divide perennials every 3–5 years, and perform fall cutback and spring cleanup.

 What Neighborhoods Do We Serve Throughout Bourne, MA?

-Bourne’s neighborhoods each present unique horticultural opportunities and challenges:
+Bourne’s diverse neighborhoods each present unique horticultural opportunities and challenges:

-• Pocasset: Sheltered valleys, mixed clay/silt soils, wetland proximity, naturalistic plantings
+• Gray Gables: Wetland proximity, clay/silt soils, naturalistic plantings

 Bourne Municipal Ordinances for Garden Installation Equipment Operation & Commercial Service Standards